 For Exercises and Workouts

-You don’t need to use foam rollers for just before or after workouts.
+You don’t need to use foam rollers just before or after workouts.
 You can use them during your workout at home or at the gym.

 Foam rollers are excellent for adding resistance to your workouts.
 For example, placing a foam roller under your feet adds more tension and challenge to almost any abdominal exercise.
 It’s a simple and effective way to enhance your workouts.